insidemordecai/website/content/about/index.md

 This site makes use of GoatCounter which is an open-source and privacy-friendly web analytics platform.
 No cookies or ads are in place.

-This site is licensed under a Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-This implies you are free to utilise the content found here in its current form, as part of a remix or mashup, or as a basis of new creations.
-Remember to provide appropriate credit to me and refrain from using it for commercial intents.
+You are welcome to use any content of this website provided you give appropriate credit to me and refrain from using it for commercial purposes as this site is licensed under a Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 <!-- organise alphabetically -->
 [blowfish]: https://blowfish.page/ "A powerful, lightweight theme for Hugo built with Tailwind CSS."